 As briefly mentioned above the 4/4/48 running challenge requires you to run 4 miles, every 4 hours, for 48 hours.
-I first learned of the challenge when David Goggins, a tough ex-Navy Seal, made billionaire Jesse Itzler do it in the book ‘Living With A Seal‘.
-Out of the many workouts in the book, Jesse Itzler describes this one as the hardest.
+I first learned about the challenge when David Goggins, a tough ex-Navy Seal, made billionaire Jesse Itzler do it in the book ‘Living With A Seal‘.
+Out of the many workouts in the book, Jesse Itzler describes the 4/4/48 challenge as the hardest.

 Why is the 4/4/48 running challenge difficult?

 At first, the idea of running 4 miles, every 4 hours, across 48 hours seems easy.
 For those who run regularly, 4 miles isn’t a huge distance.
-However, the number of times 4 miles is required across a 48-hour span quickly begins to seem like torture as those undertaking the challenge clock up almost 50 miles.
+However, the number of times 4 miles is required across the 48-hours quickly makes the feat gruelling as those undertaking the challenge clock up almost 50 miles.
 That’s nearly 2 whole marathons in 2 days.

 One reason some find this challenge difficult and refuse to undertake it is the frequency required.
 Because you have to run 4 miles every 4 hours, it means you can’t get quality sleep.
 Sure, you might get a decent 2 and a half hours in but alarm bells will soon awaken you from a peaceful slumber and you will need to do your 4 miles.
 Sounds like hell to a lot of people.

-It’s also difficult because you’re the constant running will have its wear and tear on your legs.
+It’s also difficult because the constant running will result in wear and tear on your legs.
 Your muscles will start to feel sorer and sorer as the challenge draws on, and each run becomes harder to start and maintain than the last.
 It’s a sheer test of mental strength and personal will.
 Like Rocky once said ‘it ain’t about how hard you can hit, it’s about how hard you can get hit and keep moving forward.’